Villa Marci

 AC and Heating

-Internet WIFI connection
+Internet WI-FI connection

 Free Baby bed – upon request

-Pool opening dates: June 1st – Sept 30th
+Pool opening dates: May 30 – Sept 26

-1 Extra bed (1 pax in suite Turia) 50 euro per day to be added to the rental price
+1 Extra bed (1 pax in suite Turia) 50 Euro per day to be added to the rental price

 Extra services upon request (cook service, transfer, babysitting)